-All nuclear medicine faculty members are board-certified in nuclear medicine and in either internal medicine, pathology, or diagnostic radiology, and are leaders in their field with extensive publications in multiple areas including but not limited to PET and PET/CT and SPECT and SPECT/CT in the evaluation of neurologic, cardiovascular and oncologic disorders.
-Numerous research programs are ongoing in the Division of Nuclear Medicine, as well as collaboration with other divisions in the Vanderbilt Department of Radiology and the Vanderbilt University Institute of Imaging Sciences.
+Faculty in the Nuclear Medicine and PET/CT section are board certified in nuclear medicine with most of them being dual certified in internal medicine, pathology, or diagnostic radiology.
+Nuclear Medicine clinical faculty are leaders in their field with extensive publications in multiple areas including, but not limited to, PET and PET/CT and SPECT and SPECT/CT in the evaluation of neurologic, cardiovascular and oncologic disorders.
+Numerous research programs are ongoing in the section, as well as in collaboration with other divisions in the Department of Radiology and the Vanderbilt University Institute of Imaging Science.

 - Todd Peterson, Ph.D., Associate Professor of Radiology & Radiological Sciences

 - Charles Manning, Ph.D., Professor of Radiology & Radiological Sciences

 The facilities at Vanderbilt University Medical Center (VUMC) and the Monroe Carell Jr. Children's Hospital at Vanderbilt include comprehensive general nuclear medicine and PET/CT equipment.
 There is also a well-equipped radiopharmacy and in-vitro laboratory, a PET/CT radiopharmacy and radiochemistry laboratory.
 The affiliated Veterans Administration Medical Center is located on the Medical Center campus, adjacent to VUMC, and provides full nuclear medicine and PET/CT services.

 The Nuclear Medicine and PET/CT clinical service is supported by a well trained staff of technologists certified by the Nuclear Medicine Technologist Certification Board.
 Radiology nursing staff also rotate through the section to assist with administration of medications.